dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel-VSMac.md

 ## Add NuGet Sqlite and Entity Framework Core

-Now, let's add NuGet package for the Sqlite provider for Entity Framework Core that will enable you to have a database for your web app.
+Now, let's add NuGet package for the Sqlite provider for Entity Framework Core, which will enable you to have a database for your web app.

 1. In **Solution Pad**, right-click the RazorPagesMovie project and select **Manage NuGet Packages**.